wa-development/134203df/README.md

 #### c) Tester: 1000
 #### d) Business Analyst: 4500

 #### 3.1 Calculate the cost of each of the projects, **including the new business rule** costs.
-Display the result in the ViewProjects.aspx, "cost" column.
+Display the result in the viewprojects, "cost" column.